Components -> Vitamins -> Water soluble vitamins

-Common Questions About Vitamin C (ascorbic acid)
+Common Questions About Vitamin C

 Vitamin C, also known as ascorbic acid, is a water-soluble vitamin that is essential for the growth, development, and repair of all body tissues.
 It plays a key role in the immune system, as well as in collagen formation, wound healing, and the maintenance of cartilage, bones, and teeth.

-How much Vitamin C (ascorbic acid) do I need?
+How much vitamin C do I need?

 While vitamin C is generally considered safe, consuming very large amounts from supplements can lead to digestive issues such as diarrhea, nausea, and stomach cramps.
-For individuals with certain medical conditions, high doses of vitamin C can lead to kidney stones or interfere with certain medical tests and treatments.
+For individuals with certain medical conditions, high doses of vitamin C can lead to kidney stones or interfere with certain medical treatments.

-Can Vitamin C (ascorbic acid) be harmful?
+Can vitamin C be harmful?

 Consuming excessive amounts of vitamin C can lead to stomach pain, diarrhea, and nausea.
 High doses of vitamin C from supplements may also increase the risk of kidney stones in some individuals.
 It is important to follow the recommended daily allowance and not exceed the tolerable upper intake level to avoid adverse effects.

-What if your Vitamin C (ascorbic acid) is low?
+What if your vitamin C is low?

-Low levels of Vitamin C can lead to symptoms such as fatigue, weak immune system, slow wound healing, and dry, rough skin.
-To increase Vitamin C levels, consider incorporating more citrus fruits, bell peppers, kiwi, strawberries, and broccoli into your diet or consider taking a Vitamin C supplement after consulting with a healthcare professional.
+Low levels of vitamin C can lead to symptoms such as fatigue, weak immune system, slow wound healing, and dry, rough skin.
+To increase vitamin C levels, consider incorporating more citrus fruits, bell peppers, kiwi, strawberries, and broccoli into your diet or consider taking a vitamin C supplement after consulting with a healthcare professional.

-Vitamin C (ascorbic acid) Daily Requirement Calculator
+Vitamin C Daily Requirement Calculator

 or